Jamie-Clayton/Docs/_posts/2020-08-24-production-ready-software.md

 ## Implementation Strategy

+You don't get all of this on day one.
+Roll it out over a few weeks, and treat the checklist as a living document rather than a one-time audit.

 ### Step 1: Create Guidelines (Week 1)

 Define what "production ready" means for your organization.
-Adapt this checklist to your context (startup vs. enterprise, web app vs. background job).
+Adapt this checklist to your context — a startup shipping a web app has different needs from an enterprise running batch jobs.

 ### Step 2: Automate Checks (Week 2-3)